benbarbour/dot_files/README.md

 To make your environment exactly like mine you should install these items first:

 1. [The Silver Searcher](https://github.com/ggreer/the\_silver\_searcher#building-from-source)
-2. sudo pip install pylama
+2. sudo pip install pylama prettytable
 3. sudo apt-get install vim tmux
-4. sudo apt-get install vim-ruby (for LustyJuggler)
+4. sudo apt-get install vim-ruby
+   (for vim plugin LustyJuggler - you may have to get this from a virtual package such as vim-gnome)

 *Note: There might be more to install - if you find anything let me know and I'll add it here*